 For available community resources, such as counseling, healthcare and eye glass assistance visit Wayne State's Counseling and Psychological Services (CAPS).

-The School of Social Work offers free supplemental support for BSW and MSW students seeking assistance with their writing.
+The School of Social Work offers free supplemental support for all social work students seeking assistance with their writing.
 Writing tutors assist students at any stage of the writing process and cover various writing issues.
-Topics include but are not limited to brainstorming, outlining, APA Style, paper organization, grammar and syntax issues, research and locating resources.
+Topics include but are not limited to:

 Other free services include weekly workshops that cover various writing topics and online assistance for those students unable to reach main campus.

 - Annotated Bibliography & PowerPoint Presentation

 - APA Style: Basics - This APA Style presentation offers a glimpse into the basics of APA Style 6th Edition.
 Learn about in-text citations, references, and formatting.
 See examples of the most common types of APA Style citations, references, and formatting.

 - Endnote - A specialized database program for storing and managing bibliographic references which allows for exporting of references directly from online catalogs and online databases.
 It enables users to integrate bibliographic citations within word processing documents.

 - How to Organize a Paper – This presentation breaks down the writing process into three manageable steps, while addressing and resolving common writing mistakes.
 This presentation offers assistance in brainstorming, outlining, and time management.